-If you have never enlisted the help of a personal injury law firm before, you may be wondering what precisely a Los Angeles personal injury lawyer can do for you.
+Suppose you have never enlisted the help of a personal injury law firm before.
+In that case, you may be wondering what precisely a Los Angeles, personal injury lawyer can do for you.

 The truth is that most personal injury cases do not require a trial.
 Instead, your personal injury lawyer works with the relevant insurance company to reach a fair compensation agreement.

 When you engage personal injury attorneys in Los Angeles, you don’t have to worry about the coverage the relevant insurance company offers, benefit restrictions, or dealing with claims adjusters.
-These and other related duties can be handled on your behalf by your personal injury lawyer.
+Your personal injury lawyer can handle these and other related duties on your behalf.